kittyschulz/visual_census/README.md

 Initial benchmark models were built using the Keras Sequential model API.
 The Keras Sequential API is a faster alternative to other models such as ResNet50, VGG16, or ResNet152, allowing for a great number of trials in a short time.

 In addition to the original 196 labels of the Stanford Cars Dataset, the benchmark models were also trained on and used to predict car value class and car type class, metrics which had a total of four (4) and nine (9) labels, respectively.
-The performance of the benchmark model was superior when using the Car Value and Car Class labels, with a maximum validation accuracy of 66 percent for Vehcile Type and 68 percent for Value.
+The performance of the benchmark model was superior when using the Car Value and Car Class labels, with a maximum validation accuracy of 66 percent for Vehicle Type and 68 percent for Value.
 The validation accuracy of the Keras Sequential model on all 196 original labels was a meager 21 percent.

 ### ResNet152 Image Classifier

-A low validation accuracy when using the Keras Serquential models on a fine-grained problem comes as no surprise.
+A low validation accuracy when using the Keras Sequential models on a fine-grained problem comes as no surprise.
 Fine-grained classification is a notoriously difficult problem, and requires a much more robust model to perform well.
-Therefore, the final model is a ResNet152 model pretrained on ImageNet and fine-tuned on the Stanford Cars Dataset.
+Therefore, the final model is a ResNet152 model pre-trained on ImageNet and fine-tuned on the Stanford Cars Dataset.
 The structure of the model follows that of the original Caffe implementation.
 The weights for the pre-trained model can be [downloaded](https://drive.google.com/file/d/0Byy2AcGyEVxfeXExMzNNOHpEODg/view) from Google Drive.

 The model obtained a final validation accuracy of 88.8 percent on the validation set.

 Below is a sample of 16 images from the test set.
-Fifteen of the sixteen vehicles have been classified correcetly, with the exception of the Ferrari GTC in the bottom row which our model predicted to be a Jaguar.
+Fifteen of the sixteen vehicles have been classified correctly, with the exception of the Ferrari GTC in the bottom row which our model predicted to be a Jaguar.

 <p align="center">
 <img align="center" src="/img/classified_cars.png">